GIScience/gis-training-resource-center/content/Modul_6/en_qgis_data_analysis_theorie.md

     * You can look for patterns, averages, outliers

 We are usually looking for ways to __describe__ our data to an audience in some ways.
 Sometimes spatial analysis will be used to provide recommendations for activities.
 Considering the amount of data available online, it is always important to take a step back and gain perspective when facing this knowledge, these capacities, as well as the data itself before rushing in to manipulate it:
-* Reliability: Can I trust this data?
+* Reliability: Can I trust this datagit c?
 * Interest: Do I need this data?
 * Usage: Am I able to use this data?
 * Comprehensiveness: Is this data complete?